AshWang623/portfolio/final_project_2.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# Wireframes / storyboards
+# Wireframes/storyboards
 The Environmental Price of Fashion: Unveiling the Hidden Footprint from Fabric to Landfill

 Introduction: Have you ever thought about the environmental cost behind your fashionable leggings or printed t-shirt?
 They come at a high price—one that's not reflected on the tag.

 General: Fashion is one of the most pollutive industry on earth.
-Meanwhile we are buying more and more clothes and wear them less and less.
+Meanwhile, we are buying more and more clothes and wear them less and less.
 It’s time to rethink the current clothing system and our role as consumers.

-Viz 1: Contribution of fashion industry to global pollution
+Viz 1: Contribution of the fashion industry to global pollution

+Viz 2: Clothing sales vs. Clothing utilization over the years

+Main Point 1: Environmental Cost of Fabrics: Different fabrics have vastly different environmental impacts.
+Cotton, for example, uses enormous amounts of water, while polyester is derived from oil and takes decades to degrade.
+As you can see, the industry still highly relies on fossil-based synthetics.

+Viz 3: Radar chart for different fabrics

+Viz 4: Global market share of different fabrics, 2022

+Main Point 2: Supply Chain Pollutions: The impact is not just about the materials.
+The global supply chain adds another layer of pollution.
+For instance, dyeing fabrics is responsible for water contamination, while transporting garments across the globe creates massive carbon emissions."

+Viz 5: Pollution along the supply chain

+Main Point 3: The Afterlife of Clothes: The story doesn’t end when you stop wearing your clothes.
+Each year, 73% of clothing end up landfilled or incinerated, releasing harmful toxins into the environment.
+Even donated clothes are often shipped to developing countries, overwhelming local markets and contributing to excess waste.

+Viz 6: Material flows for clothing

 # User research